feldera/feldera/benchmark/flink-kafka/README.md

    (over 1 TB in 30 minutes).

-   You might want to do this from a separate terminal, because the `docker-compose` from the previous step will spew tons of distractions (unless you added `-d` above).
+   You might want to do this from a separate terminal, because the `docker compose` from the previous step will spew tons of distractions (unless you added `-d` above).

 ```
-podman exec nexmark_jobmanager_1 run-nexmark.sh insert_kafka
+docker exec nexmark-jobmanager-1 run-nexmark.sh insert_kafka
 ```

 9. Run tests.